meichen91/beautiful-jekyll/_posts/2018-04-18-Machine-learning-week1.md

 ###  Other thoughts
 - Began to understand why neural networks are so versatile.
 - Vectorisation is extremely powerful!
-Although the vectorised version of the 2-layer NN looks similar to the stochastic one, it took me a whole night (but I find it worthwhile, for the happiness when it works :))
+(Although the vectorised version of the 2-layer NN looks similar to the stochastic one, it took me a whole night but I find it worthwhile, for the happiness when it works :))
-- I used to think that we only need the right cost function and smart implementation of the optimisation.
+- I thought that we only need the right cost function and smart implementation of the optimisation.
 They are important.
 However, this two weeks of learning revealed a more insightful picture from the Bayesian perspective.
 It was an epiphany when I read about least square cost function being the maximum likelihood solution with Gaussian noise (Bishop (2006) §1.2.5).

 ### Some ideas
 - Visualisation of NN and the potential application of sparsity in NN.